jsk-ros-pkg/jsk_3rdparty/switchbot_ros/README.md

 On switchbot App, profile -> settings, and press `version` for 10 times and you can get token.

 ### Using switchbot ros
-Execute `roslaunch switchbot_ros switchbot.launch token:=YOUR_TOKEN` and publish ActionGoal, like
+Execute `roslaunch switchbot_ros switchbot.launch token:=YOUR_TOKEN` and publish ActionGoal.

+From command line
 ```bash
 rostopic pub /switchbot_ros/switch/goal switchbot_ros/SwitchBotCommandActionGoal "header:
   seq: 0